 e.
 Response to a set of application essay questions below.

-2. Counseling professionals must regularly make decisions regarding complex ethical dilemmas involving multiple perspectives and no one clear ‘right’ or ‘wrong’ solution.
-In 400 words or less:
+3. Counseling professionals often must make decisions regarding complex ethical dilemmas involving multiple perspectives, whereby no one clear ‘right’ or ‘wrong’ solution exists:

 (a) describe an ethical dilemma you have encountered in your personal or professional life;